 What'S The Difference Between Seborrheic Dermatitis And Psoriasis?

-Both seborrheic dermatitis and psoriasis are common skin conditions that can cause red, scaly skin.
-But there are some key differences between the two.
+Seborrheic dermatitis and psoriasis are both chronic skin conditions that can cause red, scaly patches of skin to form.
+Although they share some similar symptoms, there are some key differences between the two conditions.

 Seborrheic dermatitis is a type of inflammation of the skin.
 It's often caused by an overgrowth of yeast on the skin.
 This can lead to red, scaly patches, especially on the scalp, face, chest, and back.
 Psoriasis is also an inflammatory condition, but it's caused by a problem with the immune system.
 This leads to red, scaly patches that are often found on the elbows, knees, and lower back.